mathisonian/awesome-visualization-research/README.md

 - [Arcs, Angles, or Areas: Individual Data Encodings in Pie and Donut Charts](https://research.tableau.com/sites/default/files/Skau-EuroVis-2016.pdf) - Robert Kosara's study on reading accuracy with pie charts.
 - [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](https://www.jstor.org/stable/2288400?seq=1#page_scan_tab_contents) - Classic paper with ranked lists of how well people decode visual cues.
-- [Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations](http://www.vis.berkeley.edu/papers/horizon/2009-TimeSeries-CHI.pdf) - Heer user study of line charts vs. horizon charts.
+- [Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations](http://www.vis.berkeley.edu/papers/horizon/2009-TimeSeries-CHI.pdf) - Heer user study of time series area charts vs. horizon charts.
+- [Four Experiments on the Perception of Bar Charts](https://research.tableau.com/sites/default/files/bar.pdf) - Follow-up to Cleveland's 1984 study that looks closer at why and when bar charts are preferable
 - [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.
 - [Sunburst Chart](http://www.cc.gatech.edu/~john.stasko/papers/infovis00.pdf) - the sunburst chart is a radial alternative to a treemap
 -[The Connected Scatterplot for Presenting Paired Time Series](https://research.tableau.com/sites/default/files/Haroz-TVCG-2016.pdf) - Kosara user study of the connected scatter plot.